Economic Indicators

 U.S. Real Gross Domestic Product

-U.S. Economy Grew at 3.4% Rate in Q4 2023
+The U.S. Economy Grew in Q2 2025

 The GDP is measured as the total market value of the goods and services produced within a specific geography during a given time period.
 Gross domestic product is a key indicator of the general health of the economy and its performance, with increases indicative of economic growth.